iksnizez/moreSamples/README.md

 # SAMPLE PROJECTS USING SPORTS DATA

-\> the projects listed below cover the full pipeline of data analytics and data engineering within multiple sports
+\> the projects listed below cover the full pipeline of data analytics and data engineering within multiple sports.
+Python, R, and SQL are used.
 <ul>
     <li>webscraping</li>
     <li>API</li>